fosscell/bashworkshop/masterDoc.md

 What is a Shell ?
 =================

-    - its an interpretter to pass commands given by user to the kernel
+    - its an interpreter to pass commands given by user to the kernel
-    - commands can be excuted line by line
+    - commands can be executed line by line
     - there are different types of shells

 Types of Shells